 The Ram Quarter

-In 2013 EPR secured planning consent for a residential led mixed use masterplan which has transformed the Young’s Brewery site into a new urban quarter that celebrates the strong heritage of the Ram Brewery buildings whilst creating a vibrant new heart to Wandsworth Town centre.
+In 2013 EPR secured planning consent for a residential-led mixed-use masterplan which is transforming the site of the former Young’s Ram Brewery into a new urban quarter that celebrates the strong heritage of the brewery whilst creating a vibrant new heart to the centre of Wandsworth Town.

-The listed buildings have been carefully integrated into the Ram Quarter masterplan which was conceived as a series of interlinked public urban spaces with the previously inaccessible riverfront of the Wandle featuring enhanced biodiversity, planted terraces, footpaths and three new pedestrian bridges.
+Within the masterplan, the Grade II* Listed Brewery Complex includes a new craft brewery and heritage centre, space for independent retailers and restaurants, and exclusive loft-style apartments.
+These listed buildings have been carefully integrated into the Ram Quarter masterplan which was conceived as a series of interlinked public urban spaces with the previously inaccessible riverfront of the Wandle available to the public, and featuring enhanced biodiversity, planted terraces, footpaths and new pedestrian bridges.

-Strategically located at the northern end of the development, the residential tower signals the regeneration of Wandsworth Town and the rediscovery of the River Wandle.
-The towers triangular form responds perfectly to the shape of the site, helping to define the public realm along the river whilst creating visual intrigue to the South London skyline.
-The three elevations produce an elegant silhouette, whilst the dramatic angular corners emphasize the buildings verticality and address the three principle approaches from the town centre, the borough and London.
+The masterplan includes a residential tower, strategically located at the northern end of the development, to signal the regeneration of Wandsworth Town and the rediscovery of the River Wandle.
+The tower’s triangular form responds perfectly to the shape of the site, helping to define the public realm along the river whilst creating interest in the south London skyline.
+The three elevations produce an elegant silhouette, whilst the angular corners emphasise the building’s height and address the three principal approaches from the town centre, the borough and London.

-The palette of materials used on the tower contrast the predominantly brick façades of the low rise buildings.
-Glass is used in varying degrees of opacity, from clear to ceramic backed and insulated.
-Punctuated full width balconies sit around the perimeter of the residential floors with wooden screens to provide both privacy and articulation to the façade.
+The palette of materials used on the tower contrasts with the predominantly brick façades of the low rise buildings.
+Glass is used in varying degrees of opacity, from clear to ceramic-backed and insulated.
+Punctuated full-width balconies sit around the perimeter of the residential floors with wooden screens to provide privacy and articulation to the façade.